 Marketing Libraries Journal allows self-archiving.
 When a manuscript is accepted into the Journal, authors do not sign a Copyright Transfer Statement (CTS) or a license agreement with the Journal.
 Authors retain copyright and full publishing rights.
 Articles are published under a CC-BY-NC-SA license.

-Since the Journal is Open Access (OA) Gold and Green, authors may self-archive their accepted manuscript on their own web sites.
+Since the Journal is Open Access (OA), authors may self-archive their accepted manuscript on their own web sites.
 Authors may also deposit their article in any academic repository right away without any embargo.
 An author may use the publisher’s version of the final article for the purpose of self-archiving or deposit.

 Examples of permanent URLs